reduxjs/redux/docs/recipes/WritingTests.md

 npm install --save-dev @testing-library/jest-dom
 ```

-To test the components, we `render` them into the DOM and pass stubbed callbacks as props, then we assert wheter the callbacks were called when expected.
+To test the components, we `render` them into the DOM and pass stubbed callbacks as props, then we assert whether the callbacks were called when expected.

 #### Example